-(a) Other purposes defined within this planning scheme are illustrated on the following diagram:
+Other purposes defined within this planning scheme are illustrated on the following diagram:

-(b) Community Purposes
+(6) Community Purposes

-(i) In this planning scheme, "Community Purposes", means any of the following defined purposes:
+In this planning scheme, "Community Purposes", means any of the following defined purposes:

 Column 1 Column 2

 Purpose Definition

 Child care centre Premises operated on a commercial basis for the minding or care, but not residence, of children.
-The term includes a crèche, nursery school or kindergarten but does not include family day care provided as part of a dwelling house.
+The term includes a crèche, nursery school or kindergarten but does not include family day care 237 provided as part of a dwelling house.

-223 As defined by the Child Care Act 1991.
+237 As defined by the QLD legislation.

-C.1.
-1 2- Colun Defini Local utility ther than parkland for: Local utility (a) any c on that partition is: If the undertakings of the Council or other public sector ye for which an environmental authority (under the conmental Protection Act 1994) is not required, including: (i) the conveyance of water, sewerage and stormwater drainage; (ii) the provision of neighbourhood or district community services such as libraries, museums, galleries, tourist information facilities, and the like; (iii) the provision and maintenance of roads and traffic control devices; (iv) administrative offices; (v) car parking; (vi) the provision and maintenance of premises and facilities for public spaces and for conservation purposes; (vii) such other public purposes carried out by the Council pursuant to the Local Government Act 1993 ;and/or (viii) routine and emergency maintenance for the purposes of fire hazard reduction and/or pest/vermin control. (b) the re eticulation of electricity or gas; (c) public office c transport facilities other than depots, workshops or s; (d) posta ıl services; (e) the fo ollowing telecommunications facilities: 224 (i) communication dishes in any commercial, industrial or rural precinct where the dish has a diameter not exceeding 1800 mm; (ii) pits and manholes which do not unduly vary the streetscape; (iii) groups of up to four payphone cabinets; and (iv) temporary facilities, for the purpose of providing additional network capacity or facilities, during special events or at other times of excessive demand, for a maximum duration of three months.
-Major utility Prer nises fo or the purposes of any installation or undertaking for: , (a) the g eneration and/or supply of electricity or gas; (b) the s torage and/or treatment of water, sewerage or garbage; (c) such rovision of Shire-wide or regional community services as major multipurpose venues for sport, culture and tainment activities; (d) public office c transport facilities by way of depots, workshops or s; (e) a gad ol, reformatory or similar penal establishment; (f) State or Federal government infrastructure/utility purpose efined as a Special use; (g) a dep oot operated by or for the Council, other public authority or tory corporation; (h) r water based transport;
+Column 1 Purpose mn 2 nition Local utility Pren nises ot her than parkland for: · · · · · · · · · · · · · · · · · · · (a) any o agen of the undertakings of the Council or other public sector cy for which an environmental authority (under the ronmental Protection Act 1994) is not required, including: (i) the conveyance of water, sewerage and stormwate drainage; (ii) the provision of neighbourhood or district community services such as libraries, museums, galleries, touris information facilities, and the like; (iii) the provision and maintenance of roads and traffic contro devices; (iv) administrative offices; (v) car parking; (vi) the provision and maintenance of premises and facilitie for public spaces and for conservation purposes; (vii) such other public purposes carried out by the Counc pursuant to the Local Government Act 1993 ;and/or (viii) fire hazard reduction and/or pest/vermin control. (b) eticulation of electricity or gas; (c) publi office c transport facilities other than depots, workshops or es; (d) posta al services; (e) the fo ollowing telecommunications facilities: 238 (i) communication dishes in any commercial, industrial or rural precinct where the dish has a diameter not exceeding 1800 mm; (ii) pits and manholes which do not unduly vary the streetscape; (iii) groups of up to four payphone cabinets; and (iv) temporary facilities, for the purpose of providing additional network capacity or facilities, during special events or a other times of excessive demand, for a maximum duratio of three months.
+Major utility Pren nises fo r the purposes of any installation or undertaking for: (a) eneration and/or supply of electricity or gas; (b) - orage and/or treatment of water, sewerage or garbage; (c) the pr as m ovision of Shire-wide or regional community services such ajor multipurpose venues for sport, culture and tainment activities; (d) public transport facilities by way of depots, workshops or offices; (e) • I, reformatory or similar penal establishment; (f) any S tate or Federal government infrastructure/utility purpose efined as a Special use; (g) a dep ot operated by or for the Council, other public authority or tory corporation; (h) water based transport; (i) air cra aft landing facilities (including a heliport) and associated pational aids te: Some additional limited telecommunications facilities may be defined as low impact under the Commonwealth Telecommunications (Low Impact Facilities) Determination 1999 and are accepted from assessment under the planning scheme.